adobe/react-spectrum-charts/README.md

 ## Roadmap

 The roadmap for this project is tracked in github projects.
-You must be a member of the Adboe org to see the roadmap.
+You must be a member of the Adobe org to see the roadmap.

 [Roadmap](https://github.com/orgs/adobe/projects/46)